Empresa de los Ferrocarriles del Estado: History

 A stable political and economic climate allowed EFE to start its largest-ever investment programme during the administration of Ricardo Lagos.
 This involved the spending of US$1 billion between 2003 and 2005, in order to increase capacity on commuter networks and improved long-distance services, as well as reconnecting Santiago with Puerto Montt via Temuco.
 Unfortunately, the project was involved in a series of corruption scandals and bad administration.
 The long-distance service trains, bought from the Spanish railway company RENFE, had serious flaws, and the service to Puerto Montt was closed some months later.
 This situation, triggered investigations from the government, who exposed the crisis of the company due to the administration mistakes.
+It would be only in 2025 when services to Puerto Montt finally returned, first as a pilot local service.

-During the last decade, the company has been revitalized, thanks to the state investments during the administrations of Michelle Bachelet and Sebastián Piñera, as well as the reestablishment and renovation of old routes, complemented with the integration of some of this routes with the Santiago, Valparaíso and Concepción public transport systems.
+Since 2018, the company has been revitalized, thanks to the state investments during the administrations of Michelle Bachelet, Sebastián Piñera and Gabriel Boric, as well as the reestablishment and renovation of old routes, complemented with the integration of some of the EFE's passenger routes with the Santiago, Valparaíso and Concepción public transport systems.